mattparker/php-mockapi/README.md

 ### Point your application at the local server

 That's up to you.
-Hostnames might work?
+Hostnames might work, or a suitable config setting for the testing environment.

 ## Retrieving request/responses

 There's a simple API that'll let you retrieve your requests and responses to the server.
 Obviously you'll need to use the same hostname:port that you use when you started the php server.
-If the API you're mocking has a route /__mockserver/ then you'll be in a bit of trouble and may have to hack this a bit to remove the conflict.
+If the API you're mocking has a route `/__mockserver/` then you'll be in a bit of trouble and may have to hack this a bit to remove the conflict.